-The uncertainty of previous ed electron scattering measurements are too large to contribute to a satisfactory resolution of this puzzle.
-We propose to perform a new high precision elastic ed scattering cross section measurement at very low scattering angles, $\theta_e = 0.7^\circ - 6.0^\circ (Q^2 = 2 \times 10^{-4} \text{ to } 5 \times 10^{-2} (\text{GeV/c})^2)$ at $E_0 = 1.1$ and 2.2 GeV, using the proposed PRad-II experimental setup with one major modification.
+We propose to perform a new high precision elastic ed scattering cross section measurement at very small scattering angles, $\theta_e = 0.7^\circ - 6.0^\circ (Q^2 = 2 \times 10^{-4} \text{ to } 5 \times 10^{-2} (\text{GeV/c})^2)$ at $E_0 = 1.1$ and 2.2 GeV, using the well demonstrated and validated PRad method.
+We propose to use the PRad-II experimental setup with one major modification.
 To ensure the elasticity of the ed scattering process we will add a low energy Si-based cylindrical recoil detector within the windowless gas flow target cell.
-As in the PRad experiment, to control the systematic uncertainties associated with measuring the absolute ed cross section, a well known QED process, the eeMøller scattering will be simultaneously measured in this experiment.
-The proposed experiment will allow a high precision (0.22%) and essentially model independent extraction of the deuteron charge radius to address the newly developed "deuteron charge radius puzzle".
+As in the PRad experiment, to control the systematic uncertainties associated with measuring the absolute ed cross section, a well known QED process, the ee Møller scattering will be simultaneously measured in this experiment.
+The projections for the proposed experiment are shown below, it will allow for a high precision (0.21%) and essentially model independent extraction of the deuteron charge radius using arguably the method best suited for this type of measurement.
+It addresses the need for a modern high precision electron scattering measurement of this fundamental quantity.
+It will also provide the most precise measurement of the charge form factor of the deuteron at low Q2.